drone-ah/wordsonsand/blog/_posts/2009-03-09-making-twitter-better.md

 like a lot of new things, the question of whether it will flourish or perish is really all down how the growth is managed, planned and executed.

-I should point out that I don\'t know the people at twitter at all and is very much an outsiders opinion.
-I have been running a business for about nine years, and while it is of nowhere near the success of twitter, I\'ve definitely learned some hard lessons.
+I should point out that I don't know the people at twitter at all and is very much an outsiders opinion.
+I have been running a business for about nine years, and while it is of nowhere near the success of twitter, I've definitely learned some hard lessons.
 I am not complaining - I am however, voicing some ideas on how things could be made better.